PentestBox/scripts/README.md

-This Repository contains two utility:
+This Repository contains three utility:
 * ToolsManager - Using this a user can install/update/uninstall tools which are not present in PentestBox by default.
 * Update - This is a new version of update utility.
 Basically can update all tools category wise or all at one time.
 Also this is responsible for updating config files.
+* list - This list out alias of tools installed in PentestBox.

 Modules folder contains modules through which tools can be installed which are not present in PentestBox by default.